mpgodwin/Business-Card-Parser/README.md

 * JDK: https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html

 Installing:
 You should be able to take the project and drop it into your Eclipse workspace.
+When you download the files you will see a Bussiness folder.
+You will just need to drag that whole folder to a new project in Eclipse.
 From there you will need to double check the file path of the input file, which should be in the same package as the businessCardParser.java file.

 ## Program Flaws:
 Name: